whiskyechobravo/kerko/README.md

 ## Getting started

-This section only applies if you intend to integrate Kerko into your own application.
-If you are more interested into the standalone KerkoApp application, please refer to its [installation instructions][KerkoApp].
+This section should help you understand the minimal steps required for getting Kerko to work within a Flask application.
+For a ready-to-use standalone application, please refer to [KerkoApp's installation instructions][KerkoApp] instead.

-We'll assume that you have some familiarity with Flask and suggest steps for building a minimal app, let's call it `hello_kerko.py`, to get you started.
+Some familiarity with [Flask] should help you make more sense of the instructions, but should not be absolutely necessary for getting them to work.
+Let's now build a minimal app, which we'll call `hello_kerko.py`:

 1. The first step is to install Kerko.
 As with any Python library, it is highly recommended to install Kerko within a [virtual environment][venv].